Kentucky is known for horse racing and is (unsurprisingly) considered the horse capital of the world.

 Kentucky will not get hit by a hurricane directly but it can certainly be affected by the remnants of tropical storms.

-Two hurricanes made a significant impact on the Bluegrass State.
+One tropical cyclone and two hurricanes made a significant impact on the Bluegrass State.

 - The remnants of Hurricane Ike in 2008 brought damaging winds to western Kentucky.
 This led to tree damage, downed electrical and communication lines, roof damage (especially to mobile homes), and widespread power outages.